 Previous Joseph Plateau Honorary Award recipients at Film Fest Ghent include Morgan Freeman, Juliette Binoche, Vanessa Redgrave, and directors Robert Altman and Paul Greengrass.

 Joseph Plateau (1801-1883) was a Belgian physicist and mathematician.
-In 1832 he became the very the first person to demonstrate the illusion of a moving image with a device called the phenakistoscope (as seen on the award) which in 1892 lead to the invention of Lumière brothers’ cinematograph.
+In 1832 he became the first person to demonstrate the illusion of a moving image with a device called the phenakistoscope (as seen on the award), which, in 1892, lead to the invention of the cinematograph by the Lumière brothers.